AravBk/AravBk/README.md

 ### Good coding knowledge in Python and have done several projects.

 ### Frameworks
-#### Django:
+#### Flask:
-- Buiding a microblogging platform(Rapt) with analytics and natural language processing
+- Built a search engine during my first semester of my Masters Degree.
+Built using AngularJS and Flask.
-- Get the code in CallodineBlog repo
+- Code base is in the Information Retrieval Repo

 ### <ins> Programming Languages: </ins>
 #### C, Python, C++